Carbon-Farm-Network/Requirements-Doc/PlanFromRecipe.md

     * to the Commitment that triggered the exchange, add the new Agreement as `clauseOf`

 When a Commitment is deleted, whether by the user, or because our plan-from-recipe is re-run, if there is also an Agreement, also delete the Agreement and any other Commitment clauses.

+### Calculate Instructions

+I added a new field to RecipeFlow called `instructions`.
+It is a code of sorts: SumInputs, SumOutputs, UseOffers are the current possible values.
+It is used as the plan is created.

+* SumInputs totals all (other) input quantities of that process, uses that for the commitment quantity.
+* SumOutputs totals all the (other) output quantities of that process, uses that for the commitment quantity.
+* UseOffers creates a commitment for each offer (primary Intent) that matches the `resourceConformsTo`.
+Each of those commitments uses the `resourceQuantity` from the offer (primary Intent).